initialed85/djangolang/README.md

   - [TODO] Better support for recursive schemas (in the case that they cause a graph cycle)
   - [TODO] Support views
   - [TODO] Fix up the various templating shortcuts I've taken that cause `staticcheck` warnings (e.g. `unnecessary use of fmt.Sprintf`)
-  - [TODO] Smarter / configurable soft-delete (right now the presence of a `deleted_at` column basically triggers soft-delete functionality but it also relies on some database triggers being configured that convert `DELETE FROM` to `UPDATE`).

 ## Usage for prod